marley/loop101/README.md

   <details>
   <summary>Hint</summary>
   <br>
   Lookup "regex pattern attributes".
-Here is [a tool](https://regex101.com/) that allows you to test your regular expressions.
+Here is <a href="https://regex101.com/">a tool</a> that allows you to test your regular expressions.
   </details>

 Extras: